verificarlo/verificarlo/doc/01-Install.md

    $ sudo make install
 ```

+### Platform-specific configuration options

+If you encounter build issues on certain platforms, you can use these configuration flags:

+* `--without-prism`: Disable the PRISM backend.
+This is useful on platforms like AArch64 where PRISM dependencies (Bazel/Highway) may fail to build.
+* `--without-flang`: Disable Fortran support if flang is not available or needed.

 ### Example on x86_64 Ubuntu 20.04 release with Fortran support

 For example on an x86_64 Ubuntu 20.04 release, you should use the following